 Sun exposure plays a major role in the development of melasma.
 Ultraviolet light (UV) stimulates the skin’s melanocytes which causes darker pigmentation.
-A small amount of sun exposure can make melasma return after fading.
-Melasma often worsens in the summer due to increased sun exposure.
+A small amount of sun exposure can make this condition return after fading.
+This condition often worsens in the summer due to increased sun exposure.

-- Other UV sources such as light from sunroofs, window light in offices, car-side windows, or sunroofs.
+- Other UV sources include light from sunroofs, window light in offices, car-side windows, or sunroofs.

-- Heat can also cause melasma, such as that caused by cooking and heat in areas with a warm climate.
+- Heat can also cause this issue, such as that caused by cooking and heat in areas with a warm climate.
 Wearing metal-rimmed sunglasses absorbs more heat and can worsen melasma.
-Frequent exposure to heating lamps, hair dryers, or lamps used to treat season affective disorder can be triggers.
+Frequent exposure to heating lamps, hair dryers, or lamps used to treat seasonal affective disorder can be triggers.

-- Phototoxic reactions caused by scented or deodorant soaps, toiletries, cosmetics, and fragrances.
+- Phototoxic reactions by scented or deodorant soaps, toiletries, cosmetics, and fragrances.

 Melasma is never cured; however, it can be maintained.
 Treatments to fade this condition include the use of:

 - Skin lightening pads

 - Chemical peels

 - Fractional Laser Treatments